Tyler-Keith-Thompson/CucumberSwiftSample/SwiftPackageManager/README.md

 }
 ```

-Hopefully that helps you get started on your journey using CucumberSwift with CocoaPods.
+Hopefully that helps you get started on your journey using CucumberSwift with Swift Package Manager.
 If you have questions or comments please use [the official CucumberSwift repo](https://github.com/Tyler-Keith-Thompson/CucumberSwift) to submit an issue or start a discussion.